 The ecology of freshwater ecosystems.
 Emphasizes biota of freshwater and their relationships with physical and chemical components of lakes, streams and reservoirs.
 Same as BIOL-408.
-Prerequisite: BIOL-101 or ECOL-100.
+Prerequisite: BIOL-101 or ECOL-100 or ECOL-201.
 3 SH.

 ECOL-409 Aquatic Ecology Laboratory